-University of Hyderabad orders inquiry into Ram temple allegedly set up two days ago on campus
+University of Hyderabad orders inquiry into Ram temple on campus set up two days ago

-Members of the Akhil Bharatiya Vidyarthi Parishad and other Hindutva have created the structure, alleged the students’ union.
+Members of the Akhil Bharatiya Vidyarthi Parishad and other Hindutva have built the structure, alleged the students’ union.

 The University of Hyderabad has ordered that a committee be formed to find out who set up a Ram temple on its campus, The Indian Express reported.

 On April 10, a stone structure across the men’s hostel-F was allegedly converted into a temple on the Hindu festival of Ram Navami.
-Saffron flags were installed at the site and rocks were painted with ‘Om’ and ‘Swastika’ symbols.
+Saffron flags were installed at the site and rocks were painted with “Om” and “Swastika” symbols.

-The university students’ union alleged that members of the Akhil Bharatiya Vidyarthi Parishad and other Hindutva groups have created the temple, The News Minute reported.
+The university students’ union alleged that members of the Akhil Bharatiya Vidyarthi Parishad and other Hindutva groups have built the temple, The News Minute reported.

 Gopi Swamy, general secretary of the students’ union and convenor of the Ambedkar Students Association, alleged that the right-wing groups had made attempts in the recent past to “saffronise the campus”.